appsecco/attacking-cloudgoat2/documentation/src/scenario6-codebuild_secrets.md

         chmod 400 private-key
         ssh -i private-key ubuntu@<PUBLIC_IP_OF_EC2_INSTANCE>

 We were able to SSH into the SSH instance.
-There are two successuful ways to get to our objective of finding a pair of secret strings stored in a secure RDS database.
+There are two successful ways to get to our objective of finding a pair of secret strings stored in a secure RDS database.

 #### Route 2.1